-Scan OR code for access to online schedule
+Scan OR code for access to

+Table 1

-Table 1Recommended Child and Adolescent Immunization Schedule for ages 18 years or younger, United States, 2022
+COVID-19 vaccination recommendations have changed.
+Find the latest recommendations at www.cdc.gov/covidschedule Recommended Child and Adolescent Immunization Schedule for ages 18 years or younger, United States, 2023

 These recommendations must be read with the notes that follow.
 For those who fall behind or start late, provide catch-up vaccination at the earliest opportunity as indicated by the green bars.
 To determine minimum intervals between doses, see the catch-up schedule (Table 2).